jtneal/rkt-tech-con-2021/DEMO.md

 If you haven't used Nx before, I highly recommend it, especially for any new frontend codebases.
 You can see here, they call it a "Smart, Extensible Build Framework."
 Once you use Nx, it's really hard to work in a codebase without it.
-It's one of those things that you don't realie how much you needed until you have actually used it.
+It's one of those things that you don't realize how much you needed until you have actually used it.

 The most powerful feature of Nx is its inherent support for Monorepos.
 It makes